 A. Grief is what you feel when you lose someone or something dear to you.
 How long you grieve depends on the closeness of the relationship.
 Whether the death was sudden or expected, the nature of the bond also affects how long you grieve.

 When you grieve, you often have intense and enduring feelings of disbelief, shock, despair, sadness, and guilt that can be hard to deal with.
 Even so, these feelings are a normal part of the healing process.
-Experiencing them will allow you to move on with your life.
+Experiencing them will allow you to move forward.

 Q. What can help me heal from grief and loss?